 It is with great sadness that I send this message that our colleague, Ann Molineux, has passed away.
 Ann was Director of Museum Operations and Curator for Non-vertebrate Paleontology at the University of Texas, Jackson School Museum of Earth History.
 She worked tirelessly to promote and preserve the amazing collections we have here in Austin, and was a mentor and friend to so many of us here and around the globe.
 She will be deeply missed by those within the scientific community, and the many organizations in which she was actively involved.
 See here a wonderful interview with her from 2013.

-A memorial service will be held at the UT Jackson School on March 24th.
-Instead of flowers, her transatlantic family would like to honor her spirit with a fund for students at all levels to work at the NPL collections at UT Austin.
+At the request of her family, the Jackson School has created a fund for students at all levels to work at the NPL collections at UT Austin.

 The official title of the fellowship is: The Ann Molineux Excellence Fund for Student Research and Curation at the NPL collections, UT Austin.
 The fund is for undergrad through postdoc positions.